Vasectomy Information

 Further information is available on the Sandyford video and should be viewed prior to your pre-op appointment on the Vasectomy page of the Sandyford Services website.

-If you wish to proceed, a pre-op appointment should be made at Sandyford Central in Glasgow (telephone 0141 211 8654 for an appointment).
+If you wish to proceed, a pre-procedure appointment should be made at Sandyford Central in Glasgow.

 During this appointment any concerns or questions you have will be answered.
 If you have not watched the video, you will be asked to view this at the start of your appointment.
 There will be an opportunity to discuss in confidence any questions or issues you may have regarding vasectomy.

-If you wish to proceed, you will sign your consent form and you can then make the appointment for your operation.
+If you wish to proceed, you will sign your consent form and you can then make the appointment for your procedure.

 The Vasectomy Procedure